Jewels of Mary, Queen of Scots: French fashion and the Scottish queen

-In 1554 the queen's governess Françoise d'Estainville, Dame de Paroy, wrote to Mary of Guise asking permission to buy two diamonds to lengthen one of Mary's "touret" headbands, incorporating rubies and pearls the queen already owned, set in gold entredeux or chatons.
+In 1554 the queen's governess Françoise d'Estainville, Dame de Paroy, wrote to Mary of Guise asking permission to buy two diamonds to lengthen one of Mary's "touret" headbands (to wear on her French hood), incorporating rubies and pearls the queen already owned, set in gold entredeux or chatons.
 She also wanted to buy a gown of cloth-of-gold for the queen to wear at the wedding of Nicolas, Count of Vaudémont (1524–1577), and Princess Joanna of Savoy-Nemours (1532–1568) at Fontainebleau.
-This new costume was intended to emulate the fashion adopted by the French princesses of the blood, Elisabeth of Valois and Claude of France (1547–1575).
+This new costume was intended to emulate the fashion adopted by the French princesses Elisabeth and Claude.

 The French court patronised an artist Jean Court dit Vigier who worked in enamels on metal, and he decorated and signed a cup or tazza with scenes of the Triumph of Diana and the Feast of the Gods, with the coat of arms of Scotland on the foot.
 The arms are surmounted by the Dauphin's crown and the piece has been called the queen's "betrothal cup", as it was conjectured it had been made for the occasion.
 The tazza is now in the collection of the Cabinet des Médailles in Paris.

 It is not clear if the painter Jean de Court who received a pension from Mary and was listed as a 'valet' and painter in her household expenses was the same artist as the enameller.
+The painter Jean de Court has been suggested as the artist who made Mary's portrait in 1562 as a gift for Elizabeth I. He appears as "Jehan de Court, paintre" in Mary's 1567 household roll but there seems to be no other archival evidence that he actually resided in Scotland.